LemonAppDev/konsist/README.md

 To begin using Konsist in your project, consider these steps:

-1. See [Konsist Documentation](https://docs.konsist.lemonappdev.com/) to Familiarize yourself with Konsist's features and usage guidelines.
+1. See [Konsist Documentation](https://docs.konsist.lemonappdev.com/) to familiarize yourself with Konsist's features and usage guidelines.
 2. Check [Starter Projects](https://github.com/LemonAppDev/konsist/tree/main/samples/starter-projects) to see Konsist in action.
 3. Review [Konsist API Reference](https://reference.konsist.lemonappdev.com) to learn about the available API methods.